 We were talking about my students.
 We had jokingly come to call them ‘candidates’ when I found out that I’d only have four students in the class.
 It was a reference to my all-time favorite show, ‘Lost.’

-Knowing that my audience would not simply be my students I was racking my brain the last few days trying to come up with something ‘safe;’ all while trying to keep it…“short and sweet-around 1,200 words, something that someone could read in the time it takes them to take a shit.”
-(A suggestion made to me by the person I spoke with who ran this distinguished blog.)
+Knowing that my audience would not simply be my students I was racking my brain the last few days trying to come up with something safe.
+I wanted to write something touching of course, but I also had to remember to keep it: “…short and sweet; around twelve-hundred words, something that someone could read in the time it takes them to take a shit.”
+(This was an actual suggestion made to me by the person I spoke with who ran this distinguished blog.)

 Repeating myself for what seemed like the tenth time I said to him yet again, “I told you I’m not gonna show them—”

-“Jose…it is that story that made me join your little squad in the first place…I don’t know why you are so embarrassed by it.”
+“—Jose, it is that video that made me join your little squad in the first place.
+I don’t know why you are so embarrassed by it.”

-As I opened the oven to put my son’s pizza in, I spoke in a way that I hoped would end this conversation, “My crazy is for me…not them.”
+He was being genuine, but I did not want to hear it.
+Walking over to give my son his ham sandwich, I spoke to Marshall in a way that I hoped would end this conversation, “My crazy is for me…not them.”

-“Shut the fuck up…”
+“Shut the f*** up—”

 Covering the phone and mutely telling him to wait a second, I walked into my room so that my son couldn’t hear the language being used.

-Not offended by the way he spoke his truth I replied, “I’m just not there yet with them M…I will get there…but just not yet.”
+Not offended by the way he spoke his truth, I replied, “I’m just not there yet with them.
+I will get there…just not yet.”

-Trying to come up with a song to use I did try to acknowledge the truth of M’s statement a few minutes earlier.
-Reflecting on his words, I needed to think of a song that would change things up a bit…something that would throw them off my scent…
+After eating lunch with my son, I sat back down to finish my article.
+Once I was done, I stared at the posters on my wall trying to come up with a song to use.
+Reflecting on Marshall’s statement from a few minutes earlier, I needed to think of one that would change things up a bit: Something that would throw them off my scent…

-Hello World!
 Today I am speaking to directly to Y-O-U.

 Under such pressure where should one begin?

-I’ve been told starting with a quote is always compelling…let’s try it shall we?
+I’ve been told starting with a quote is always compelling: Let’s try it, shall we? …

-Thomas Jefferson inspired a nation by saying, “all men are created equal.”
+Thomas Jefferson inspired a nation by saying, “All men are created equal.”

-Well, I’m here to tell you that all people are not equal.
+Well, I’m here today to tell you that all people are not equal.

+To realize that there are millions of things that make us different is part of understanding how life works.
+In contrast, to appreciate that there are just as many things that make us the same is part of understanding how spirituality works.
 It is ok to disagree with this, or to ask questions.
-We are human beings after all, it is what we do.
+We are human beings after all: It is what we do.
 In fact, humanity has evolved in a way that we are becoming experts at disagreeing and asking questions.
 I could argue that the world we live in today, with the help of social media, encourages it.

 What is real, what is fake?
 Who is real, who is pretending?
 When will it get better?
-Why will it get better?
-How will it get better?
-And to me, the most difficult question of them all: “What if it never gets better?”
+How will it get better? … And to me, the most difficult question of them all— What if it never gets better?